Primary Care for the Physical Therapist

 Description

-Specifically designed to address the expanding role of physical therapists in primary care, Primary Care for the Physical Therapist: Examination and Triage, 3rd Edition covers all the information and skills you need to be successful in the field.
-Updated content throughout the text helps you stay up to date on the best practices involving patient examination, medical screening, patient management, and communication.
-This new third edition also features a new chapter on electrodiagnostic testing, a new chapter on patients with a history of trauma, and updated information on how to screen and examine the healthy population.
-It’s a must-have resource for any physical therapist wanting to obtain the technical expertise and clinical decision-making abilities to meet the challenges of a changing profession.
+Specifically designed to address the expanding role of physical therapists in primary care, the second edition of Primary Care for the Physical Therapist: Examination and Triage provides the information you need to become an effective primary care provider.
+Acquire the communication and differential diagnosis skills, technical expertise, and clinical decision-making ability to meet the challenges of a changing profession with this unparalleled resource.

 Key Features

-- Tailored content reflects the specific needs of physical therapists in primary care.

-- Emphasis on communication skills underscores this essential aspect of quality patient care.
+- Patient interview guides identify what data to collect and how to use it.

-- Overview of the physical examination is provided in the text to ground therapists in the basis for differential diagnosis and recognizing conditions.
+- Overview of the physical examination lays the foundation for different diagnosis and recognition of conditions.

+- A section on Special Populations equips the PT to handle common problems encountered in primary care.

+- Unique approach details pharmacology and diagnostic procedures from a PT perspective for clinically relevant guidance.

 Table of Contents